for scientific impact

 PNNL and WSU have a long history of collaboration that has yielded high-impact research, educational and mentorship opportunities, postdoctoral fellowships, and permanent employment opportunities.
 More than 800 WSU alumni work as PNNL interns, postdoctoral fellows, scientists, engineers, and other professionals.

 In 2018, WSU and PNNL created three new joint institutes:

-- The WSU-PNNL Nuclear Science Institute aims to understand and control how materials evolve in radiation environments in order to prevent the use of illicit nuclear materials, resolve issues in nuclear waste management, and advance next-generation nuclear energy.
+- The WSU-PNNL Nuclear Science and Technology Institute aims to understand and control how materials evolve in radiation environments in order to prevent the use of illicit nuclear materials, resolve issues in nuclear waste management, and advance next-generation nuclear energy.

 - The WSU-PNNL Advanced Grid Institute will develop and implement a simulation platform and data framework to enable advanced controls and operations for complex power grids of the future.

 - The WSU-PNNL Bioproducts Institute will research ways to transform engineered plants and industrial, agricultural, and municipal wastes into valuable materials and chemicals.
 It will also cultivate the next generation of bioproducts scientists.